samwbell/craterdata/README.md

 2) Navigate to its directory:
 `cd craterdata`

 3) If you are using a virtual environment, enter it.
-Installing cratrcountr will update to the minimum versions of numpy, scipy, and pandas.
+Installing craterdata will update to the minimum versions of numpy, scipy, and pandas.
 Otherwise, it should not affect the underlying packages.

 4) Install:
 `pip install -e .`